 The kids then showed me all their Valentine's one by one, but I was still too full to eat so we decided to go a family walk before dinner.
 Near the end of our walk, I saw Landon zoom ahead around the turn to our street and suddenly, in what I swear was slow motion, his scooter hit a rock and he went flying-- flying directly over his scooter and into a large mud puddle.
 The only puddle on our street, leftover from a rain many days ago.
 I saw it all happen, saw his little body completely parallel to the ground, and thought oh no, this could be bad.
 Luckily, he was physically fine, but the impact combined with water combined with mud caused him to momentarily lose his mind.
 He just sort of broke, right there in the puddle.
 Crying and screaming in a way that reminded me of his infant self with an ear infection.
 It was definitely nothing we've heard in many years and it caused Tex to look rather alarmed.
 JP and I tried to brush him off, but he was soaking wet, so we removed his shirt, which caused much consternation ("I'm not wearing my shirt and I'm ouuuuuutsiiiiide.") and tried to prod him toward home with a firm hand on his back, still pushing the stroller, holding a dog's leash, and carrying the scooter.
 As we approached our driveway Landon simply lost the will to live and refused to move forward.
 I was having a hard time not giggling because the whole thing had just reached epic levels of drama and it was so perfect that it was Valentine's Day and here we were caterwauling in the street while our beautiful heart-shaped pizzas remained uncooked on the counter.
-Claire turned in her stroller to GLARE at me, how could I dare not take this situation seriously- a child is crying, my god woman, have you no idea how to behave?
+Claire turned in her stroller to GLARE at me, like how could I dare not take this situation seriously- a child is crying, my god woman, have you no idea how to behave?
 She reached out to stroke Landon's arm from the stroller and said "It's otay Yandon, we'll get you inside and all clean and cozy.
 It's otay Yandon."
-Laughing more now, I gave JP a big kiss as we got to the backdoor and split up, him leading Landon to our bathtub for a soak (with Claire following closely behind, still muttering endearments), while I put the pizzas in the oven.
-It was just, it was life with small kids, it was so our life at this stage- romance and sweetness and flying into mudpuddles and screaming.
+Laughing more now, I gave JP a big kiss as we got to the backdoor and split up, him leading Landon to our bathtub for a soak (with Claire following closely behind, still muttering endearments because clearly the parents could not be trusted to do so), while I put the pizzas in the oven.
+It was just, it was life with small kids, it was so our life at this stage- romance and sweetness and flying into mud puddles and screaming.
 You can't plan out a thing, but I do love almost every minute.

 I found a surprise bouquet of roses in our room around that time, solving the mystery of why JP had kept asking me if I was going to go change when I got home and didn't immediately do so.
 He cut out a little rose for Claire and dropped it in a milk cup, to her utter delight.

 While she and JP were putting it in a special spot next to her bed, Landon came up to me and said quietly, "what if I want a flower too?"
-And so now there are two plastic glasses, with a red rose a piece, in their room by their beds.
+And so now there are two plastic glasses, with a red rose each, sitting in their room by their beds.
 We got lots of snuggles and kisses before saying goodnight and closing the door and switching to the adult portion of our evening.

-JP and I exchanged our cards and later, as I admired my bouquet of 10 remaining roses from my vantage point on the couch while we watched House of Cards, I reflected that while it wasn't fancy and there was an awful lot of mud, I'm not sure I've ever spent a happier, gigglier, more love-filled Valentine's Day.
+JP and I exchanged our cards and later, as I admired my bouquet of the 10 remaining roses from my vantage point on the couch while we watched House of Cards, I reflected that while it wasn't fancy and there was an awful lot of mud, I'm not sure I've ever spent a happier, gigglier, more love-filled Valentine's Day.